AhmedAli7O1/arch/README.md

     pluggable user code, let's assume every feature in the app could be a plugin itself, for the seek of separation and reusability.

   * Extensions
-    modules that contain some code which is not related directly to the app business logic e.g ( connect to mongoose, integrate with mocha for testing...etc )also extensions could be a user defined modules or predefined nodearch extensions that you can directly install, using the nodearch CLI tool.
+    modules that contain some code which is not related directly to the app business logic e.g ( connect to mongoose, integrate with mocha for testing...etc )also extensions could be a user defined modules or predefined nodearch extensions that you can directly add, using the nodearch CLI tool.

   * Env Config
     environment configurations are the way that you define your app configurations for each environment.